openvswitch/openvswitch.github.io/support/dist-docs/FAQ.md.txt

    packet.
 Kernel datapath support is unchanged from earlier versions.

-   Open vSwitch version 2.3 can match, push, or pop up to 3 MPLS labels.
-Looking past MPLS labels into the encapsulated packet will still be unsupported.
+   Open vSwitch version 2.3 can match, push, or pop a single MPLS label and look past the MPLS label into the encapsulated packet.
    Both userspace and kernel datapaths will be supported, but MPLS processing always happens in userspace either way, so kernel datapath performance will be disappointing.

+   Open vSwitch version 2.4 can match, push, or pop up to 3 MPLS labels and look past the MPLS label into the encapsulated packet.
-   Open vSwitch version 2.4 will have kernel support for MPLS, yielding improved performance.
+   It will have kernel support for MPLS, yielding improved performance.

 ### Q: I'm getting "error type 45250 code 0".
 What's that?